kloia/digital-ai-android-demo/README.md

 1. It can be run based on scenario or feature with the green RUN button on the IDE.

-3. Run from terminal with scenario or feature tag in project directory:
+2. Run from terminal with scenario or feature tag in project directory:

    `cucumber --tag @search`

+3. Run parallel from terminal with scenario or feature tag in project directory:

+   `ruby cucumber_parallel_run.rb "login"`

 # Reporting